AOSVN Grading Policies

 Performance and practice of clinical skills constitute a large portion of the student’s time in the program.
 Students unprepared for the clinical experience will be asked to leave the clinical setting and time lost will be considered a clinical absence.
 The student is permitted to remediate a maximum of one (1) day of clinical absences during each term.

-Pre-Core General Education Courses
+General Education Grading Policy

 Blended and Online Courses